 Lastly, an effective way to help manage sensory overload is creating a routine.
 Developing a routine is an efficient way to ensure you are engaging in meaningful activities each day that provide comfort.
 By doing so, you are less likely to put yourself in a situation that leads to greater stress.

 Sensory overload is a common experience for many adults with heightened sensitivities.
 Consider using some of these suggestions to help manage your sensory sensitives more effectively.
+For more suggestions to manage your sensory overload, check out these tips from Jenara Nerenberg, the author of Divergent Mind.

 Interested in learning more about sensory overload?